-Add Items to Store
+Adding Items to Your Store

 Sets or Bricks?

-Tip: If you want to offer individual pieces for sale, you will probably need to divide these up and put them in Ziploc bags, envelopes or plastic sorting bins to keep them organized.
+Tip: If you want to offer individual pieces for sale, you will probably need to divide these up and put them in Ziploc bags, envelopes, or plastic sorting bins to keep them organized.
 Be sure to label the pieces!
 Look on Bricklink to see how different pieces are labeled so that your buyers can find the pieces they want.

-How to Price Items
+How to Price Used Lego Sets

 Next, check on Bricklink to find out what prices are being asked for the sets you want to sell.
-Of course themes like Star Wars and Batman will be worth the most, but many other sets can also bring good prices.
+Of course, themes like Star Wars and Batman will be worth the most, but many other sets can also bring good prices.
 You have to have an idea of what the other stores are selling the item for before setting your prices.
 If you want to sell your items fast, you might want to price them slightly below what the competition is asking.

-Pictures and Pricing: Include pictures in your store by copying the stock pictures on Bricklink.
 Not getting any orders?
 Maybe you didn’t check the other prices first and priced it too high, or maybe there isn’t much of a demand for what you’re selling.
 Just hang in there, and eventually, it will be sold.
 If you really need to get rid of it, then price it below the competition, which should help.
 Bricklink lists the lowest cost item first on a search, so this can help your store get traffic too

-How to Maintain Your Store
+Maintaining Your Store

 As a parent, I liked the fact that I could have the questions asked by buyers filtered over to my email so I didn't always have to check the Bricklink store or else wait for my son to tell me about them.
 However, on the other hand, because my son could answer questions through Bricklink, I didn't have to be involved in every transaction.